OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ![Relative predicted outcomes for the four team types](team-type-outcomes.png)

-Watch out for burnout in these visualizations.
+Watch for burnout in these visualizations.
 Unlike the other measures, a lower value is better.
 The challenge is to find ways to increase the other outcomes while reducing burnout.

 ## Flat-out speed isn't the goal

 There has been a problem with *speed* in the Agile community.
 There may be a useful distinction between the terms *faster* and *sooner*.

 If we work in small batches and release changes to users regularly, we can get feedback sooner.
-The feedback allows us to change what we do next.
-If the users are delighted by a feature, we can stop working on it and pivot to a new area.
+The feedback lets us change what we do next.
+If we delight users with a feature, we can stop working on it and pivot to a new area.
 This maximizes the amount of work not done.

 If you aim instead to deliver faster, you ignore feedback as it slows down your software delivery.
 This is the problem with flat-out speed - like refusing to pull over to check a map because it will slow you down.

 :::hint

-A study of [feature experimentation at Microsoft](https://ai.stanford.edu/~ronnyk/ExPThinkWeek2009Public.pdf) found that without a functioning feedback loop, 60%-90% of your ideas won't improve the metric they were intended to improve.
+A study of [feature experimentation at Microsoft](https://ai.stanford.edu/~ronnyk/ExPThinkWeek2009Public.pdf) found that without a functioning feedback loop, 60%-90% of your ideas won't improve the metric you intended to improve.
 :::

 Successful teams aim to release sooner, not faster.
 This is the crucial difference between user-centric and feature-driven teams.
 The user-centric teams stop and check directions, while feature-driven teams point in a direction and stop for nobody.

 Product development is a process of removing uncertainty through validated learning.
 You need to assess the impact of the software on its users each time you release a change.
 You may deliver fewer features, but they'll each be more valuable.

-The most dangerous aspect of flat-out speed is that the codebase becomes more complex, and the user experience is degraded because the team is too focused on being fast.
-The long-term prospects for feature-driven teams aren't good as they end up damaging the perception of their product as well as their future performance with low-value features.
+The most dangerous aspect of flat-out speed is that the codebase becomes more complex, and the team degrades the user experience because they're too focused on being fast.
+The long-term prospects for feature-driven teams aren't good.
+They end up damaging the perception of their product and their future performance with low-value features.

 The solution to the problem of *fast delivery* of the *wrong thing* is user focus.
 You can assess your user focus by considering the following: